Tuggeranong United FC

-Tuggeranong United FC are a soccer club based in the southern Canberra region of Tuggeranong, ACT, Australia.
+Tuggeranong United FC are a Association Football club based in the southern Canberra region of Tuggeranong, ACT, Australia.
 The club competes in the highest level of football in the ACT, NPL Capital Football.

-Tuggeranong United is one of the largest football clubs in Canberra with an extensive elite NPL pathway from U13s to first team for both men and women.
-The club also boasts many recreational senior teams in the ACT State League structure, three Masters teams and a whole junior club setup.
+Tuggeranong United is one of the largest football clubs in Canberra with an extensive elite NPL pathway from U12s SAP to First Grade for both men and women.
+In 2025 the club was home to 118 recreational teams, including teams in the Men's Capital League, the Women's Capital League, the Men's Masters league, Junior Leagues and MiniRoos.

 History

 Founding and early years

 Tuggeranong United was founded in 1976 as Kambah United Soccer Club.
 The senior First Team competed in the First Division of ACT football while the club catered for both junior and senior players in the Tuggeranong Valley.
 The club was located in the Tuggeranong suburb of Kambah, the largest residential suburb in the Southern Hemisphere.
 In 1989 TUSC won its first major trophy, the Federation Cup.
 A knock out competition run in conjunction with the entire league, involving teams from across the top divisions.

 In 1977, Wanniassa Soccer Club was formed as a specialist junior football club for youngsters from the suburb of Wanniassa and its environs.